raisakarasik/lanl-auth-cybersecurity/README.md

 ## Analysis

 So far analysis has been done on very small subset of auth.txt.gz.
-I know wanted to test my result on bigger subset.
+I now wanted to test my result on bigger subset.
 I used
 ```
-machine learning.ipynb
+multisample.py
 ```
-to generate multiple non-overlapping subsets of ath.txt.gz and tested my model.
+to generate multiple non-overlapping subsets of auth.txt.gz and tested my model.
 The results can be found in

 ```
 further analysis.ipynb or further analysis.pdf